travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 * Too many files are checked in the pipeline build, basically everything in **\docs**.
 Building locally however only checks in what really changed, which is correct.
 Why is this the case?

 * We ran into the (obvious in retrospect) problem where a pipeline build kicked off and in the meanwhile we updated the repo.
 When the build task on the agent went to push changes we got a message about failing to push because the remote contained work that isn't local, suggesting a ``git pull`` first.
 The two processes accessing and making changes to the repo (local Visual Studio Code and the pipeline) are both using the master branch which isn't the correct way to do it.
 We should be working on branches and then merging.
-Going forward, we'll work on branch when working locally.
+See the next section.

+## Revised workflow

+After getting pipeline build task working against master, we realized that our process was a bit of mess.
+Granted, this is a small team affair, but still, it could use improving.

+So with the pipeline, we adopt this workflow.

+1. Authoring (code or docs) should be done on a working branch.

+  * The branch can be tested locally with ``docfx --serve``.

+2. Push working branch changes to GitHub.

+  * There is no view option for GitHub pages for non-master branch.

+3. Merge working branch into master.

+  * This process is what would kick off the pipeline build.

 [docfx]: https://dotnet.github.io/docfx/
 [devops-def]: https://azure.microsoft.com/en-us/overview/what-is-devops/